eosdetroit/nodesuite/README.md

 - **eos**: the first and largest Leap network.
 - **wax**: a commercial Leap network focused on NFT adoption and gaming.
-- **fio**:  a customized eosio network focused on improving usability of cryptocurrencies.
+- **fio**:  a customized Leap network focused on improving usability of cryptocurrencies.
 - **telos**: a governed Leap network that is cheap to develop on.
-- **proton**: a custom eosio network for improving usability of banks.
+- **proton**: a custom Leap network for improving usability of banks.

 ###### Node Types